 Do remember that there are opportunities for cross-selling.
 Customers who have a meal will probably buy a drink (and those who come in for a drink may decide to have a meal).
-Overnight quests are very likely to eat or drink.
+Overnight guests are very likely to eat or drink.

 The number of customers you attract will depend on the size of the market in a given quarter and what you are offering compared to your competitors.
 How much you can sell to each customer will depend on who they are.
+Additional market research reports will be useful in pinning down the size of the various market segments, their likes and dislikes and their spending habits.